 Hazardous substances are encountered by specialist contractors in concrete demolition, special demolition, gutting works, rock breakout and tunnel construction, in natural stone extraction as well as during special operations.
 They arise as dust, vapor, gas or aerosol during processing operations or are present in components, coatings, sealants and residues.
 In connection with equipment such as rock and concrete splitters, concrete pulverizers, hydraulic shear (demolition shear), steel shears, multi cutters, stone splitting cylinders, tank cutters and the associated hydraulic power packs, safe handling requires systematic hazardous substance management – objective, forward-looking, and tailored to the respective construction site situation.

-Definition: What is meant by hazardous substance
+Definition: What is meant by a hazardous substance?

 A hazardous substance is any substance or mixture that can endanger people and the environment due to its physicochemical or toxicological properties.
 These include, among others, flammable, corrosive, toxic, sensitizing, carcinogenic, mutagenic and reprotoxic substances as well as environmentally hazardous substances.
 Process-generated hazardous substances such as fine quartz dust during concrete crushing, fumes when cutting coated metals, or gases from tank residues are also included.
 In practice, this covers construction materials, coatings, lubricants and operating supplies, exhaust gases, dusts, and residual contents of technical systems.
 Requirements for classification, labeling and safe handling are generally regulated by standards and must be considered on a project-specific basis.
+Where relevant, respirable crystalline silica (quartz, RCS), diesel engine emissions, solvent vapors and isocyanates warrant particular attention due to well-documented health risks and stringent occupational exposure limits.

 Depending on the construction task and method, different hazardous substances occur.
 A prudent approach with adapted equipment selection significantly reduces emissions and exposures – for example, when using concrete pulverizers or rock and concrete splitters, which often generate less fine dust, vibration and noise than percussive methods.